NSW State Vegetation Type Map

 Mapping methods overview

-The method uses on-ground survey, aerial and satellite photograph interpretation and landscape models to map the most likely PCTs.
-While much of the SVTM is regional-scale information, some fine-scale mapping has been selectively included.
-Further fine-scale mapping will be included in the future, as well as updates and revisions as better information becomes available.
-If possible, the maps are checked on the ground.
+The method uses on-ground surveys, aerial and satellite photograph interpretation and landscape models to map the most likely plant community types.
+While much of the map is regional-scale information, some fine-scale mapping has been selectively included.

 Watch the video: Ecological mapping